 Campus learning can sometimes create obstacles for students living with a disability.
-Here, we look at how Distance Learning can help make your journey to graduation more comfortable.
+Here, we look at how online learning can help make your journey to graduation more comfortable.

 Students with disabilities face unique challenges when entering higher education.
 Although universities in the UK now provide accessibility services for disabled students by law, problems still exist such as coping with the lecture hall environment, navigating large campuses (which may be located across different parts of a city), and finding the right support services for your needs.